 Optimal Season by US Region

-**Cold climates (Minnesota, Wisconsin, Maine, Michigan, upstate New York):** The practical window is May through September.
-Fall paving is possible through October in good years, but the risk of early cold snaps and ground freeze increases.
-Most state DOTs in northern states stop accepting asphalt installation before temperatures consistently stay above 40°F.
+Cold climates (Minnesota, Wisconsin, Maine, Michigan, upstate New York): The practical window is May through September.
+Fall paving is possible through October in a good year, but early cold snaps and ground freeze get more likely every week.
+Northern state highway departments usually won't let you pave at all once daytime temps stop holding above 40°F.

 Best Months for Most Homeowners